microsoft/fast/sites/website/src/docs/design-systems/creating-a-component-library.md

 }
 ```

-During component registration with the Design System, an application author can provide a `defaultButtonMessage` field as a configuration, which is used by the template if it exists.
+During component registration with the `DesignSystem`, an application author can provide a `defaultButtonMessage` field as a configuration, which is used by the template if it exists.

 ### Compose and Export Registration

-Lastly, create and export the registration function so that application authors can register the component in their Design System:
+The final step in the process is to create and export the registration function so that application authors can register the component in their `DesignSystem`.
+Here's how we would create the registration function for `Counter`:

 ```ts
 export const counter = Counter.compose<CounterDefinition>({